 Public administration and democratic development

 On the road towards EU integration, Bosnia and Herzegovina must incorporate a comprehensive set of rules into its legislation.
 Sida supports public administration reforms in order to improve efficiency, public services for the citizens and to increase transparency.
-Local officials are trained through UNDP.
-Sida also supports the two municipal unions, which is an important step towards a more professional case management at the local level.
+Sida has several projects where Swedish agencies exchange technical knowledge with local counterparts in order to increase their capacity.
+A project with Skatteverket, the Swedish tax agency, will support the local tax agencies to make them more modern, trustworthy, and service-minded.
+In many years the Swedish land administration agency, Lantmäteriet, has collaborated with their local counterparts to increase their efficiency, capacity, and quality.

 The judicial sector is also in need of reforms in order to achieve a more efficient litigation.
 Sida supports the judiciary in its work to handle the backlog of civil cases and to have a greater gender perspective among prosecutors and judges.
 This could ultimately lead to a decrease in violence against women when courts impose penalties.

-The fall of socialism and the collapse of the business sector still affects the country negatively and contributes to the low economic growth.
-An important area for the reform cooperation is the improvement of conditions for small and medium enterprises.
-Sida finances two major projects, in cooperation with USAID, that help entrepreneurs to increase their production, find new markets and overcome export restrictions.
+An important area for the reform cooperation is the improvement of conditions for small and medium sized enterprises.
+Sida finances projects that help entrepreneurs increase their production and find new markets.

 Environment and climate

-Sida also supports environmental improvement and reduced climate impact.
+An important area for the support in Bosnia-Herzegovina is environment and climate.
 Bosnia-Herzegovina faces a number of challenges in order to meet EU standards.
 Large investments are needed in the areas of waste management, water treatment, reduced carbon emissions and efforts to safeguard biodiversity.
+Sida has a number of projects focused on these issues.
+Sida also supports environmental civil society organisations in order to increase awareness and public engagement.

 Sida collaborates with development banks for certain environmental investments, in order to achieve a combination of loans and grants.
-It has proven to be an effective method when it comes to investments in district heating.
+It has proven to be an effective method when it comes to investments in district heating, water treatment, and solid waste management.
 Sida is also working with national institutions to improve energy use.
 Bosnia-Herzegovina is the least energy efficient country in Europe and by improving energy efficiency in public buildings, as much as 40 percent of the cost of energy can be saved.